Content disarm and reconstruction (CDR): What it is and why your business needs it

 CDR is an investment, so let's talk numbers.
 The average UK data breach costs £3.29 million.
 In financial services, it's £5.74 million.
 The M&S attack in 2025 resulted in estimated losses of £300 million.

-maximum fine under new Cyber Security Bill
+£17M maximum fine under the Cyber Security and Resilience Bill

 Red Eagle Tech CDR API